haseungchung/Comparison-of-Supervised-Learning-Classification-Algorithms-for-Music/Deep Learning Based Signal Constellation Design Using an Autoencoder/README.md

 1. A 4 bit message was transformed into a 16 dimension one-hot vector and sent to the transmitter (encoder).
 2. The message was processed through multiple dense layers in the encoder, and then normalized.
 3. Our transmitter (encoder) portion of the autoencoder was to output a signal given a specific constraint.
-4. The signal is corrupted by channel noise (modeled as additive white Gaussian noise [AWGN])
+4. The signal is corrupted by channel noise (modeled as additive white Gaussian noise [AWGN]).
 5. The signal + noise is received by the receiver.
 6. The signal + noise is processed through multiple dense layers, and then activated via a softmax activation to predict the original message.

 In part 1, our input vector was 4 bits, and our signal was two dimensional, corresponding to the I channel amplitude and the Q channel amplitude.
 The amplitudes were also given specific constraints depending on the design constraints (average power, amplitude, and energy).
 The AWGN noise level that we used for corresponded to a SNR of 7dB, which indicates a fairly clean channel.

 In part 2, our input vector was also 4 bits, but our output vector was 7 bits, which corresponds to 7 different messages being sent on the I channel serially, as a Hamming code does.
-The noise level was varied from very high to very low (dB ~ dB) to test the BER (bit error rate) performance of the deep learning based system against that of the Hamming code.
+The noise level was varied from very high to very low (-20dB ~ 20dB) to test the BER (bit error rate) performance of the deep learning based system against that of the Hamming code.

 In both cases, the networks were trained end-to-end.
 This means that after setting up the network, data just had to be put into the encoder, read from the decoder output, and then trained based on error between them.
-And in this case, the the input data was also the desired output, so all data could be made in-house using a random number generator.
+And in this case, the the input data was the desired output, so all data could be made in-house using a random number generator.
 For training the network used a batch size of 1024 for 30 epochs, trained with backpropagation using the ADAM optimizer set to a learning rate of 0.003.

 ## Solution